Baby Goat Care

 Caring for your baby goat

-- Dip (or spray) the umbilical cord with iodine.
+- Dip (or spray) the umbilical cord with iodine 7% tincture.

-Immediately upon being born, dip or spray the umbilical cord with a concentrated iodine spray, in order to promote healing.
+This will promote healing and prevent infection in the navel.
 Not doing so can cause unnecessary navel bleeding and possible infection.
-In cases of severe bleeding, the use of a navel clip can be very helpful in stopping the bleed.
+In cases of severe bleeding, the use of a navel clip can be helpful in stopping the bleed.

 - Prepare and feed colostrum.

 It is very important to give your kid goats the proper amount of colostrum within the first 12 -24 hours of life, as it can only absorb the immunoglobulins for a short window of time.
-The older the baby goat is, the less immunuglobulins it will absorb.
+The older the baby goat is, the less immunoglobulins it will absorb.
 We recommend feeding 3 bottles (8 oz/310 mL) of powdered colostrum within those first 12 hours.
 Follow this link for more information on colostrum: Colostrum for Goat Kids.

 - Provide a clean, warm & dry environment.

 For that first day or so, keep the kid in a clean box with wood shavings to keep it warm and dry.
 Use a heat lamp if necessary, especially if kidding during the winter months.
 This is very important, as the kid does not have a functioning immune system for approximately five weeks, so they are very susceptible to disease and infections such as Pneumonia, Coccidiosis, and Crypto.

 THE SECOND DAY